michel-garcia/rsync.nvim/README.md

 }
 ```

-This configuration file (`.rsync.lua`) will not be uploaded/downloaded as it is automatically added to the exclusion list.
+This config file (`.rsync.lua`) will not be uploaded/downloaded as it is automatically added to the exclusion list.

 ### Commands